delabrov/JWSToolKit/docs/getting_started.rst

     spectrum = Spec(wvs_values, spectrum_values, units='Jy')

-cube.extract_spec_circ_aperture() calculates the summed spectrum in a circular aperture, specifying a radius and position (it is also possible to choose the unit of the spectrum values).
+*cube.extract_spec_circ_aperture()* calculates the integrated spectrum in a circular aperture, specifying a radius and position
+(it is also possible to choose the unit of the spectrum values).
 The method returns a 1D list containing the spectrum values.
-By retrieving the points on the wavelength axis (using the get_wvs() method), you can construct a *Spec* object.
+By retrieving the points on the wavelength axis (using the *get_wvs()* method), you can construct a *Spec* object.
 That's what the next one does.
 To construct a Spec object, the input parameters must be the wavelengths and associated spectrum values.
 The units of the spectrum points must also be given.